 Touch Drawing is so simple.
-Roll some paint onto a smooth surface, place a piece of paper on top, move your hands on the page and lift it off to see the completed drawing… How much can it take to teach it?
-If this was all there was, it would be just another crafty technique.
-But Touch Drawing is also an interior process; a state of openness to the Self that can take one through emotional transformation and deeper; into communion with the archetypal realm and the divine source.
-Your consciousness as a presenter influences the depth to which people may go.
-The abilities to help people feel safe, to hold a sacred space and to support authentic communication are essential.
+Roll some paint onto a smooth surface, place a piece of paper on top, move your hands on the page and lift it off to see the completed drawing.
+How much can it take to teach it?
+If this was all there was to the process, it would be just a crafty technique.
+But Touch Drawing is also an interior process; a state of openness to the self that can take one through emotional transformation and deeper; into communion with the archetypal realm and the divine source.
+Your presence as a presenter influences the depth to which people may go.
+The ability to help people feel safe, to hold space and to support authentic communication are essential.
 On the other end of the spectrum, technical details are really important.
 For example, how much paper do you need so everyone can do as many drawings as they wish?
-If a technical detail is off, a potentially vibrant creative experience may become a frustrating or superficial one.
+If a technical detail is off, a potentially vibrant creative experience may be instead a frustrating or superficial one.

-The other resource I offer is the The Touch Drawing Facilitator Workbook.
-It includes everything I can think of from over 30 years of introducing Touch Drawing; details about acquiring, setting up and handling the materials, ideas on holding the space for people while they draw, as well as many variations on the process and ways to integrate the images.
-The Workbook also includes offerings by a number of other facilitators, to give a range of ideas and perspectives.
-Once you have purchased the Workbook, you are entered into a special category in our database, so I can be in closer contact with you.
+The Touch Drawing Facilitator Workbook includes information and wisdom from over 40 years of introducing Touch Drawing.
+It provides details about acquiring, setting up and handling the materials.
+It offers ideas on holding the space for people while they draw, as well as variations on the process and intermodal ways to integrate the images.
+The Workbook includes offerings by other facilitators, to give a range of ideas and perspectives.
+When you purchase The Touch Drawing Facilitator Workbook, you will receive invitations to the new Touch Drawing Facilitator Circles on zoom.
+The energy in these sessions is vibrant and inspiring.
+We are allowing it to unfold one step at a time.
+There is no cost to attend.

-I request that you give the website to people with whom you share Touch Drawing.
-We would appreciate if you purchase materials from us, and encourage others to do so as well.
-We keep our prices competitive with the best online art supply websites.
-Sale of products keeps the Center for Touch Drawing office afloat, And let me know what you are doing!
-What settings are you presenting it in?
-How are you integrating Touch Drawing with other processes?
-Reports of personal experiences and ways of teaching provide vital source material for media presentations about the process.
-I invite you to expand the garden of Touch Drawing by planting the seeds of this dynamic creative process in your own unique life.
+Please let us know what you are doing!
+What settings are you presenting Touch Drawing in?
+How are you integrating it with other processes?
+Reports of personal experiences and ways of teaching can inform and inspire others.
+Please plant the seeds of this dynamic creative process in your unique life.
 I cannot cultivate all the possible uses of Touch Drawing by myself!

 Do I need to be certified as a Touch Drawing Facilitator?